-Although it comes with a turbocharged four-cylinder engine, most critics note that the 2013 Buick Encore could use more power.
+Although it comes with a turbocharged four-cylinder engine, most reviewers note that the Encore could use more power.
 A six-speed automatic transmission is standard, and most reviewers say that it operates smoothly.
 Still, one critic comments that the transmission doesn’t downshift as quickly as he’d like when more power is called for.
-The EPA reports that the 2013 Encore gets up to 25/33 mpg city/highway, which is better than most SUVs in the class.
+The EPA reports that the 2013 Buick Encore gets up to 25/33 mpg city/highway, which is better than most SUVs in the class.
 Additionally, the 2013 Encore offers a better reliability score than many SUVs in the class.
 Although test drivers don’t consider the Buick Encore sporty, most are impressed with its composed handling and quiet, comfortable ride.
 One critic also notes that the Encore’s small turning circle makes for excellent maneuverability.

-Reviewers say that the Encore offers an attractively designed cabin that’s built with premium materials.
-Despite its small size, many say that the front seats are spacious and comfortable, though some think that the back seats could be a bit more spacious.
-While SUVs like the Honda CR-V and Toyota RAV4 have a lot more cargo space, critics still comment that the Encore has a decent-sized cargo hold.
+Test drivers say that the Buick Encore offers an attractively designed cabin that’s built with premium materials.
+Despite its small size, many critics say that the front seats are spacious and comfortable, though some think that the back seats could be a bit more spacious.
+While SUVs like the Honda CR-V and Toyota RAV4 have a lot more cargo space, critics still comment that the 2013 Encore has a decent-sized cargo hold.
 The Encore also comes with more standard features than most affordable compact SUVs.
 Every Encore comes with a backup camera and Buick’s IntelliLink infotainment system, which includes a 7-inch color display, Bluetooth, satellite radio and a USB port.
 Options and features available on higher trims include a sunroof, forward collision and lane departure warning systems, navigation and dual-zone automatic climate control.

 - "The Buick Encore's impressive driving manners are a powerful endorsement, but this compact crossover's strongest selling point is actually its value.
 If you can afford to sacrifice some interior space compared to a Ford Escape, the Encore will reward you with a more opulent interior and more convenience features for a similar price." -- Automobile Magazine